SDHP Researchers E-mail:[email protected]

 The Seguin Descendants Historical Preservation [SDHP] salute their extraordinary ancestor for his early leadership throughout the Texas Revolution and later service to the government of the Republic of Texas.
 A new awareness of his service to Texas is underway and SDHP is currently collecting signatures for a petition asking the Stamp Advisory Committee to issue an historic postage stamp honoring this Texas Hero.

+In the past, this project has been unsuccessfully attempted by other groups and organizations .
 The Seguin Descendants Historical Preservation believes that the time is now for our distinguished ancestor to receive this postage stamp in his honor.
 Our pledge to you is that we will not stop until this mission has been successfully accomplished.
-We anxiously anticipate the day when it is issued and unveiled right here in Houston TX,
+We anxiously anticipate the day when it is issued and unveiled right here in Houston.

 Congressman Gene Green asks that citizens desiring to see Col. Juan N. Seguin honored with an historical stamp to write Rep. Gene Green and the Citizens Stamp Advisory Committee at the addresses below: